ABCs of Roofing

-Are you interested in having synthetic roofing material installed; however you’re hesitant to call a roofer because you don’t know anything about roofing?
+In the market for a new roof?
+Refresh your roofing vocabulary with this helpful list.
+Are you considering synthetic roofing material for your home but you’re hesitant to call a roofer because you don’t know anything about roofing?
 Not a problem.
-We understand you have questions that need answers before you can invest in a synthetic shake or synthetic slate roof.
+We understand you have roofing questions and need answers before investing in a synthetic shake or synthetic slate roof.

 At DaVinci Roofscapes, we talk to homeowners every day about our products and their roofing questions.
-We know that adding synthetic roofing material to your home is a major decision both financially and aesthetically (and for the re-sale value of your home).
-We also know that it isn’t a decision to be taken lightly.
+We know that adding synthetic roofing material to your home is a major decision, both financially and aesthetically, impacting the resale value of your home.
+Making an informed decision is crucial, and we are here to guide you through the roof vocabulary.

-Let’s face it.
-More than likely you’ve never replaced or purchased a roof before.
-We can help you understand the ABC’s of roofing.
-Here are some of the most commonly asked questions — and our answers — we get from people interested in our synthetic roofing material.
+Let’s face it: You probably have never replaced or purchased a roof before.
+We can help you understand the ABCs of roofing.
+Here are some of the most asked questions — and our answers — we get about synthetic roofing material.

 1. What is a square?

-In roofing terms, a square isn’t the same amount of space that you think of when your home is measured for carpet.
-Rather, a roofing square is 100 square feet.
-So, for example, if your home is 1600 square feet and is only one story, then more than likely your roof is roughly 16-18 squares.
+In roofing, a square isn’t the same space measured for carpet.
+Rather, a roofing square is 100 square feet (about the same area as an apartment bedroom).
+For example, if your home is 1600 square feet and only one story, your roof would be roughly 16-18 squares.

-Of course, this isn’t completely accurate because all roofs have a different pitch and certainly, the steepness of the pitch will determine if the surface area is greater or less than the square footage of your home.
-When you get a bid for synthetic roofing materials, your roofer will do the calculations and let you know how many “squares” are on your roof.
+Of course, because all roofs have a different pitch, the steepness of the pitch will determine if the surface area is greater or less than the square footage of your home.
+Your roofer will calculate the number of squares on your roof when providing a bed for synthetic roofing materials.

 2. What is a pitch?